Bankruptcy Information

 May I change to chapter 13 if my chapter 7 case is still open?

 Yes.
 A Chapter 7, 11 or 12 case may be converted to Chapter 13 at any time provided that you are eligible to be a debtor under Chapter 13 and that the case has not been previously converted from that Chapter.
-If you converted your case from Chapter 7 to 13, then reconversion back to Chapter 7 has to be done by filing a motion.
+If the case was not previously converted from another chapter, then a debtor can convert the case to one under chapter 7 by filing a notice of conversion.
+F.R.B.P.
+1017(f)(3).
+If you converted your case from Chapter 7 to 13, then reconversion back to Chapter 7 has to be done by filing a motion and receipt of a court order.

 Return to top